Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 #### Mutation `newSession`

 Creates a new session and returns that session's ID, which should be used in further interactions with this API.
+This step can be skipped if [externally provided session IDs are used](#using-external-session-ids-instead-of-nosto-generated-session-ids).

 ##### Request example